kbatnij/PartyInvites/README.md

 ASP.NET MVC 5 Practice

-This website created in ASP.NET MVC 5 to ask people if they want to attend said party.
+This website created in ASP.NET MVC 5 to ask people if they want to attend a ficitonal party.

 Those who RSVP get an email confirmation of the RSVP.